CLI reference#

 -e,--environmentEnvironment name.
 Defaults to the package name.

---exposeExpose mapping as
+-c local.--exposeExpose mapping as

 # Basic install